imanghafoori1/laravel-microscope/README.md

 <a name="psr4"></a>
 ### `php artisan check:psr4`

-- It checks for all the psr4 autoloads defined in the composer.json file and goes through all the classes to have the right namespace, according to PSR-4 standard.
+- It checks for all the psr4 autoload defined in the composer.json file and goes through all the classes to have the right namespace, according to PSR-4 standard.
 - It automatically corrects namespaces (according to PSR-4 rules)
 - It also checks for references to the old namespace with the system and replaces them with the new one.